chenchao666/Paper-reading/README.md

 * FEW-SHOT LEARNING WITH GRAPH NEURAL NETWORKS
 * Siamese neural networks for one-shot image recognition
 * Matching networks for one shot learning
+* Model-agnostic meta-learning for fast adaptation of deep networks
+* Prototypical networks for few-shot learning

 ## Higher-Order Statistics
 * Higher Order Statistics and Neural Network for Tremor Recognition